Oregon vs. UCLA Predictions, College Basketball BetMGM Promo Codes, & Picks - December 30

 Oregon Performance Insights

-- The Ducks average 79.3 points per game (81st in college basketball) while allowing 71.2 per outing (189th in college basketball).
+- The Ducks average 79.3 points per game (81st in college basketball) while allowing 71.2 per contest (188th in college basketball).
 They have a +97 scoring differential overall and outscore opponents by 8.1 points per game.

-- The 36.6 rebounds per game Oregon averages rank 185th in college basketball, and are 2.3 more than the 34.3 its opponents record per contest.
+- Oregon grabs 36.6 rebounds per game (185th in college basketball) while conceding 34.3 per outing to its opponents.
+It outrebounds opponents by 2.3 boards per game.

-- Oregon makes 7.5 three-pointers per game (185th in college basketball) compared to its opponents' 6.9.
-It shoots 34.7% from deep while its opponents hit 34.2% from long range.
+- Oregon knocks down 7.5 three-pointers per game (185th in college basketball), while its opponents have made 6.9 on average.

-- Oregon has won the turnover battle on average this season, committing 10.6 per game (84th in college basketball action) while forcing 13.2 (97th in college basketball).
+- Oregon wins the turnover battle by 2.6 per game, committing 10.6 (84th in college basketball) while its opponents average 13.2.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.